Making music on Linux

 The controllers

 When picking a controller, first check whether it is supported by DrivenByMoss.
-It will get you an out-of-the-box full DAW integration, just like between Ableton & Ableton Push.
+It will get you an out-of-the-box full Bitwig integration, just like between Ableton & Ableton Push.
 I cannot recommend it enough!